 - If you book directly with an airline (not through a portal), then you can always cancel within 24 hours of making a flight without penalty.
 Some allow you to cancel for much longer than that – up until 24 hours before the flight itself in some cases.

 - If a flight is severely delayed (2+ hours) or canceled, schedule change, or route change – you can get a full refund on a non-refundable fare.
 They won’t tell you this, but you can.
-You are also entitled to baggage fees, early boarding fees, premium seats, etc. But be polite, they don’t have to do this per-se.
+You are also entitled to baggage fees, early boarding fees, premium seats, etc. But be polite, they don’t have to do this by law.
 Often they’ll give you those perks on the return flight if applicable.

 Transfers to another airlines